gsrankel/Capstone/README.md

 With our search, we will want to be focusing in on the E line to evaluate the best opportunity.
 The E line was chosen as not only does it cover major parts of manhattan, it also extends throughout queens with the final stop being in Jamaica which is where many people come and transfer to take the air-train to JFK Airport.

+We will measure success on if we can build a model that beats the Yearly average of total turnstiles at a particular station and if it can predict and upward trend for future predictions.

 We will assess our data with a time series analysis, using historical data of these stations and turnstiles to predict future foot traffic in each of the various locations.
 We will use both Auto Regression Integrated Moving Average (ARIMA) and the Seasonal Auto Regression Integrated Moving Average (SARIMA) model to evaluate and use regression, specifically Root Mean Squared Error (RMSE), to score our models.

 ## Executive Summary